The chapel at the University of Glasgow has history and stories in its stones and wood and glass.

 Though it is part of the main building at the university it is a bit out of the way, with an entrance around the west side of the building.

-There no big sign, either, but what an entrance: to reach the chapel area you go up what is known as the unicorn and ball staircase.
+There no big sign, either, but what an entrance: to reach the chapel area you go up what is known as the Lion and Unicorn staircase.

 It is named after the statues guarding the staircase.
 They have been doing that since 1690 — not always at this spot, though.
 They were first at the original location of the University of Glasgow on the other side of town.
 When the present campus in Gilmore Hill just west of Kelvingrove Park was created in the mid nineteenth century, the unicorn, the ball, the stair treads and the stair rails were moved stone by stone across town and reassembled.